AliyunContainerService/cluster-api-provider-alibabacloud/README.md

    The generated bootstrap secret contains user data responsible for:
     - deployment of kube-apiserver
-    - deployment of machine API plane with alibabacloud machine controllers
+    - deployment of machine API plane with AlibabaCloud machine controllers
     - generating worker machine user data script secret deploying a node
     - deployment of worker machineset